spyren/Mecrisp-Cube/README.md

 ## Intro for the STM32WB5MM Discovery Board

-The STM32WB5MM-DK Discovery Board is not as cheep as the Nucleo Board but it has plenty of peripherals on board: OLED display 128x64 pixel, 128-Mbit Quad-SPI NOR Flash Memory, temperature sensor, accelerometer/gyroscope sensor, Time‑of‑Flight and gesture‑detection sensor, digital microphone, RGB LED, infrared LED, and touch sensor.
+The STM32WB5MM-DK Discovery Board is not as cheap as the Nucleo Board but it has plenty of peripherals on board: OLED display 128x64 pixel, 128-Mbit Quad-SPI NOR Flash Memory, temperature sensor, accelerometer/gyroscope sensor, Time‑of‑Flight and gesture‑detection sensor, digital microphone, RGB LED, infrared LED, and touch sensor.